New

 First of all, update your tailwind.config.js file to change themes based on a class or data-attribute.
 This example uses a data-attribute.

-To add the switcher, add the withThemeByDataAttribute decorator to your storybook from @storybook/addon-styling
+Add the withThemeByDataAttribute decorator to your Storybook from @storybook/addon-themes

 This code will create a new toolbar menu to select your desired theme for your stories.